HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 );
 ```

-Let's go back to the browser and assert that our application is back to
+Let's go back to the browser and verify that our application is back to
 functioning.
 We see that our `Home` component is displaying.
 Try manually
 typing in the URL locations for `/`, `/about`, and `/login`.
 Do you see the
 other components rendering?